TheOdinProject/css-exercises/flex/03-flex-header-2/README.md

 Just like you did in the `02-flex-header` exercise, you'll be nesting flex containers inside each other.

 ### Approach 2:
-An alternative solution would be to not touch the predefined markup and just use flexbox to solve the approach.
+An alternative solution would be to not touch the predefined html and just use flexbox in your css file to solve the problem.

 ## Desired outcome
 As with the last example, this one needs to be flexible in the middle, with items pushed to the left and right.